greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/resgroups.html.md

 Certain Greenplum Database administrative utilities may use more than one `CONCURRENCY` slot at runtime, such as `gpbackup` that you invoke with the `--jobs` option.
 If the utility\(s\) you run require more concurrent transactions than that configured for `admin_group`, consider temporarily increasing the group's `MEMORY_LIMIT` and `CONCURRENCY` values to meet the utility's requirement, making sure to return these parameters back to their original settings when the utility completes.

-**Note:** Memory allocation changes that you initiate with `ALTER RESOURCE GROUP` may not take affect immediately due to resource consumption by currently running queries.
+> **Note** Memory allocation changes that you initiate with `ALTER RESOURCE GROUP` may not take affect immediately due to resource consumption by currently running queries.
 Be sure to alter resource group parameters in advance of your maintenance window.

 **Parent topic:** [Greenplum Database Best Practices](intro.html)